darthlukan/lynea/README.md

 * Handle signals as appropriate for an init system

 > Anything else that can be handled by another tool should probably be handled by that tool, so anything beyond
-> the functionality provided beyond the five points above should not be expected.
+> the functionality provided by the five points above should not be expected.
 Ever.

 ## License